noosenergy/noos-docker-images/README.md

 Set of developer tools for working locally on the Noos platform and build optimized [Docker base images](https://hub.docker.com/u/noosenergy):

-* a [CircleCI image](./docker/circleci) for running CI/CD pipelines
+* a [CircleCI base image](./docker/circleci) for running CI/CD pipelines
-* a [Backup service](./docker/dbbackup) for persisting databases into local / remote storage
+* a [DB backup script image](./docker/dbbackup) for persisting databases into local / remote storage
-* a [JupyterLab service](./docker/jupyterlab) for launching a k8s pre-configured Jupyter notebook server
+* a [JupyterLab server image](./docker/jupyterlab) for launching a k8s pre-configured Jupyter notebook server
+* a [Python script image](./docker/pyscript) for running Python scripts within a k8s pre-configured container

 ## Quickstart